 Parks and Recreation

 As a popular tourist destination, New Orleans offers many parks and scenic attractions.
+You can even take a bike tour of the most popular areas of NOLA.
 New Orleans City Park is one of the most prominent centrally located parks on the city’s map.
 This park offers beautiful landscaping, museums, and opportunities for activities such as jogging and playing disc golf.
 Louis Armstrong Park is located nearby along North Rampart Street near the French Quarter.
 This park covers 31 acres and hosts many concerts and film showings throughout the year.When residents of New Orleans real estate wish to escape the urban sprawl of New Orleans, they can head to the Bayou Sauvage National Wildlife Refuge to the northeast of the Jean Lafitte National Historical Park and Preserve to the south.
 Both of these destinations are perfect for New Orleans residents with a strong love of nature.

 There are many recreation centers located near New Orleans real estate that offer city residents opportunities to participate in athletic and social events.
 The New Orleans Recreation Department located on Race Street is a wonderful resource.
 New Orleans residents an take advantage of city recreation centers like the Behrman Rec Center, Cut-Off Rec Center, Gernon Brown Center, and Lyons Rec Center, just to name a few.
 Recreational opportunities made available by the department include music lessons, cultural programs, aquatic programs, outdoor programs, summer camps, and much more.